ndabAP/vue-best-practises/README.md

 }
 ```

-This function does two things, even so the function name clearly forces you to do only one thing.
+This function does two things, even so the function name clearly coerces you to do only one thing.
 It's easier and more testable to use a handler instead, like showed here:

 ```js
 modalHandler (isVisibleModal) {